 - IS-1.1 Perform full USPAP compliant appraisals for Tier I properties identified herein.
-Appraisal will be used to set base rent or disposition value. - IS-1.2 Work with a third-party advisor to develop individual transition plans for each Tier I property identified herein. - IS-1.3 Convene a key stakeholder group to review proposed strategies and garner feedback for consistency with community vision, within the Department's constitutional limitations and mandate. - IS-1.4 Market Tier I properties based on third-party recommendations and timeframe. - IS-1.5 Evaluate alternative actions (land exchange or disposition) if IS-1.4 marketing is unsuccessful.
+Appraisal will be used to set base rent or disposition value. - IS-1.2 Work with a third-party advisor to develop individual transition plans for each Tier I property identified herein. - IS-1.3 In a manner consistent with the authority of the Land Board and the constitutional mandate for endowment lands, inform and communicate with stakeholders to identify opportunities to enhance long term returns. - IS-1.4 Market Tier I properties based on third-party recommendations and timeframe. - IS-1.5 Evaluate alternative actions (land exchange or disposition) if IS-1.4 marketing is unsuccessful.